punkrocker178/angular4reddit/README.md

 This app is a simple reddit's client using Angular.
 The app will call to AWS Lambda & AWS API Gateway to bypass CORS policy to get actual Reddit's API responses.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.13.

 ## Features